FedericoGutierrezS/WhittedRT/SDL2-2.0.12/docs/README-winrt.md

 2. each library's output, such as .dll files, get copied to the app's build output.

-To set this up for SDL/WinRT, you'll need to run through the following steps:
+To set this up for SDL/WinRT, you'll need to run through the following st0.00001:

 1. open up the Solution Explorer inside Visual C++ (under the "View" menu, then "Solution Explorer")